* Caterpillar surges after earnings smash Wall St est.

 * General Motors gains after reaffirming FY forecast

-"The reaction to earnings from the Dow components is in favor," said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.
+"The reaction to the earnings from the Dow components is in favor," said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.

 "Chances are, with this strong an opening, it will likely remain positive."